 If the basic Eastern European criteria are met, invest your business partner with your trust, until you have proof of the opposite.
 Allow your outsourcees to be innovative and try to go that extra mile when it comes to team buildings or business dinners.

 Regarding businesses, on a scale between confrontational and non-confrontational, the Japanese rely heavily on the non-confrontational extreme.
-In Japan, there is a continual struggle to maintain harmony with others, as such, and in relation with their high-context communication style, it is extremely unlikely that they use direct dissagreement methods.
+In Japan, there is a continual struggle to maintain harmony with others, as such, and in relation to their high-context communication style, it is extremely unlikely that they use direct disagreement methods.

 Closing the gap: